-D series trains (top speed 250kph) – clean, comfortable and modern.
+D series trains (top speed 250kph) – fast long distance trains.

-G series trains (top speed 350kph) – the latest and fastest.
+G series trains (top speed 350kph) – very fast long distance trains.

-There are three HSR (High Speed Rail) lines:
+There are four HSR (High Speed Rail) lines servicing Shenzhen:

 Jingguangshengang HSR – major cities serviced include: Shenzhen-Dongguan-Guangzhou-Qingyuan-Shaoguan-Chenzhou-Hengyang-Zhuzhou-Changsha-Yueyang-Xianning-Wuhan-Xiaogan-Xinyang-Zhumadian-Luohe-Xuchang-Zhengzhou-Xinxiang-Hebi-Anyang-Handan-Xingtai-Shijiazhuang-Baoding-Beijing

-Guangshen Railway – cities/stations serviced include: Shenzhen-Zhangmutao-Chanping-Shilong-Guangzhou East-Guangzhou
+Guangshen Railway – cities/stations serviced include: Hong Kong-Shenzhen-Zhangmutao-Chanping-Shilong-Guangzhou East-Guangzhou

-There are three stations for high speed trains:
+There are four stations for high speed trains in Shenzhen:

-Shenzhen Station – at Louhu, offers D trains that head to Guangzhou on the Guangshen Railway.
+Shenzhen Station – at Luohu, offers C trains that head to Guangzhou Railway Station and Guangzhou East Railway Station on the Guangshen Railway.

 From either SZ North or Pingshan, there is also a D train that runs to Nanjing servicing over 30 cities along the way, a D train that goes to Longyan, and also a D train that terminates at Shanghai Hongqiao.

-It’s reported that in the future Shenzhen station (Louhu) will become a station for intercity trains within Guangdong, and long distance trains will move to Shenzhen East station.
-There will be a new HSR to Maoming, and of course in the future there will also be a HSR (or two?) into Hong Kong proper.
+It’s reported that in the future Shenzhen station (Louhu) will become a station for intercity trains within Guangdong, and older long-distance trains will move to Shenzhen East station.
+There will be a new HSR to Maoming, and the high-speed rail into Hong Kong will open 2018.